Citation, DOI, disclosures and article data

 Brucellosis is a global zoonotic infection secondary to any of the four Brucella spp. that infect humans.
 It can be focal or systemic but has a particular affinity for the musculoskeletal system.

-Brucellosis occurs worldwide but is particularly prevalent in Mediterranean regions, Middle East, South Asia, and Central and South America 2.
+Brucellosis occurs worldwide but is particularly prevalent in Mediterranean regions, the Middle East, South Asia, and Central and South America 2.
 Risk in these countries is partly attributed to ineffective public and domestic animal health services.

 Patients present typically with fever, which can be undulating and lasts for 2-3 weeks.
-Arthralgia, myalgia and back pain are also common 5.
-Brucellosis may affect any system and so signs and symptoms are heterogeneous.
+Arthralgia, myalgia, and back pain are also common 5.
+Brucellosis may affect any system, so signs and symptoms are heterogeneous.
 Please see neurobrucellosis for manifestations of central nervous system infection.

 Various methods to detect IgM and/or IgG antibodies have been proposed, with some conflict in the literature regarding which is optimal for diagnosis.
 The Rose Bengal test, serum agglutination test, Coombs test, lateral flow immunochromatography assay, a fluorescence polarization assay, indirect ELISA assays, and the immunocapture BrucellaCapt test may be used independently or in combination to confirm Brucella infection 6.

 Brucella spp. are gram-negative coccobacilli, which are mostly spread animal-to-human via unpasteurised dairy products.
-There are a number of species that act as primary hosts to infect humans as secondary hosts.
-There are four main species that infect humans 1-4:
+A number of species can act as primary hosts to infect humans as secondary hosts.
+Four main species infect humans 1-4:

 Brucella melitensis (camel, sheep)